Chart Color Schemes

 Wattle Glen - Diamond Creek ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Wattle Glen-Diamond Creek showed cultural diversity below average, with 85.1% born in Australia, 94.0% being citizens, and 91.5% speaking English only at home.
-Christianity was the predominant religion at 45.7%.
-Judaism was slightly overrepresented at 0.1%, compared to Greater Melbourne's 0.1%.
+Wattle Glen-Diamond Creek, as per the 2016 Census, exhibited below-average cultural diversity with 85.1% of residents born in Australia, 94.0% being citizens, and 91.5% speaking English only at home.
+Christianity was the predominant religion, comprising 45.7%.
+Judaism, however, showed an overrepresentation at 0.1%, compared to Greater Melbourne's 0.1%.

 Frequently Asked Questions - Diversity